Darksecond/Red/README.md

  * Support for output redirection (**>**)
  * Support for output redirection in append mode (**>>**)
  * Support for ^D to quickly exit.
- * Support for exit and logout commands to exit.
+ * Support for exit and logout commands.

 Limitations